shrivatsahosabettu/mainframeadventures/covid19/README.md

 * Builds a JCL file that:
   * checks if the data set COVID19.DATA.DAILY exists (using *IDCAMS*) and if it does, deletes it (using *IEFBR14*).
   * allocates data set again and adds all the covid-19 formatted data (using *IEBGENER*).
-* Submits the JCL to the MVS Internal Reader, using a Perl script (*hercsub.pl*) I found on Internet.
-The Perl script is mentioned in [Jay Moseley's website](http://www.jaymoseley.com/hercules/faq/mvsfaq04.htm#USER001), but I don't remember where I got it from.
+* Submits the JCL to the MVS Internal Reader, using [netcat](https://linux.die.net/man/1/nc).

 ## On MVS 3.8j TK4-